Key Clinical Questions

 Telangiectasia on the ear of a patient with hereditary hemorrhagic telangiectasia.

 Blue rubber bleb nevus syndrome (BRBNS) is a spontaneous or autosomal dominant inherited disorder characterized by venous malformations of the skin, GI tract, and other viscera.
-Cutaneous findings include multiple dark blue to violaceous compressible, rubbery skin lesions known as blebs, ...
+Cutaneous findings include multiple dark blue to violaceous compressible, rubbery skin lesions known as blebs, most commonly ...